hyosung11/Launch-School/Courses/journal.md

 08:46 Back from dropping off the kids and still thinking about how to talk with Sohee about doing Launch School through Capstone.

 10:34 Laurent jumped into Gather and we worked on some problems together.
 He's going to take a break and I am going to take one as well.

+14:26 Taking a break from studying.
+I already had lunch and read some emails.